VinnyF/GameCube-Controller-Reader/README.md

 and what state it should be reading.

 It was at this point I noticed something peculiar.
 The 24-bit sequence did not look correct, even though it did in previous tests.
-My guess was that it was being inconsistant, only looking right some of the time.
+My guess was that it was being inconsistent, only looking right some of the time.
 Every time, the sequence still prompted a response from the controller, but by just looking at the response, it seemed to be off.
 I was worried that I was doing something wrong.
 The problem with the sequence was that it did not get fully pulled to ground every 8 bits.
-Although I don't understand why this might have been, I realized that it must have been caused by the transisition between the different `send_byte()` functions.
+Although I don't understand why this might have been, I realized that it must have been caused by the transition between the different `send_byte()` functions.

-I wanted to be able to make a more module approach to sending data, by making a function that sends one byte at a time, but I realized that, for the sake of consistancy, I needed to send the entire sequence in one function, with no gap between bytes.
+I wanted to be able to make a more module approach to sending data, by making a function that sends one byte at a time, but I realized that, for the sake of consistency, I needed to send the entire sequence in one function, with no gap between bytes.
 So, I put the entire 24-bit sequence into a 32-bit unsigned int.
 I also added a stop bit at the end since I had the space.
-Using this method created a far better and more consistant sequence:
+Using this method created a far better and more consistent sequence:

 ![s6](images/s6.PNG "A proper ping sequence")

 Better yet, the response from the controller actually looked correct.
-Now I go back to focusing on reading the data.
+Now I could go back to focusing on reading the data.
 I decided to attempt my original idea again, but this time I used the other probe on the oscilloscope to flag when the signal is being read.

 ![s7](images/s7.PNG "The rising edge of the yellow signal marks when the data is read")

 The rising edge of the yellow signal marks when the data is being read.
 Now, timing is even more crucial than it had been before.
-Once again, for the sake of consistancy, I decided to read all of the data into a single 64-bit unsigned int and deal with analyzing the data later.
-I had to modify the timings of each delay to the exact NOP until the data was read correctly and consistantly.
+Once again, for the sake of consistency, I decided to read all of the data into a single 64-bit unsigned int and deal with analyzing the data later.
+I had to modify the timings of each delay to the exact NOP until the data was read correctly and consistently.
 I also had to change the delay between bits depending on whether or not the bit was a 1 or a 0.
-Luckily, I wasn't in the dark this time, as I had a visual to see where exactlly the bits were being read.
+Luckily, I wasn't in the dark this time, as I had a visual to see where exactly the bits were being read.

 Once I got the timing right, I removed the second signal, and I had to make a few minor adjustments